 What ‘now?’
 Where are the fresh leaves ‘in want of wear?’

 Now we need to involve everyone who wants a part in the process to participate in these decisions—to hire a Social Justice Director, to determine our needs with regard to an Associate Minister and call the right person for the job.

 We’ve been given gift.
 They called it The First Unitarian Church of Fairfield County.
-We call it, The Unitarian Church in Westport.
+We call it, The Unitarian Universalist Congregation in Westport.
 This gift came to us from them; it came freely, no strings attached.
 We’re not here to pay them back.
 We’re here to assure that this place will be here for those who need it in the future.

 Just as this place contains a portion of their lives, their dreams, so will it carry our dreams and a goodly portion of our lives.
 Those who come after us will know that we labored to preserve and enhance this place for them, and they, in turn, will carry it on.

 We’ll close with some lines edited from Maya Angelou’s United Nations poem, A Brave and Startling Truth:

 When we come to it

 We, this people, on this minuscule … globe